Know Before You Go: Construction on the Van Buren Bridge may result in heavy traffic at rush hour. Click here to learn more.

 Go north on 99W and head to Airlie Winery (owned and operated by women) and then east to Springhill Cellars Winery while enjoying the rolling hills of the countryside.
 There are more wineries in that area, and once you start up north on Interstate 5, you’ll have more options before the end of your trip.

 Or you can head to Monroe, the town just south of Corvallis.
 Instead of 99W, take the scenic route driving down Bellfountain Road.
 The first stop is Tyee Wine Cellars, and then squeeze in some Goat Yoga/Goat Happy Hour or a hike in the Finley Wildlife Refuge.
 A popular stop is Bluebird Hill Cellars - and bring mom on Mother’s Day for complimentary tastings…and an insider says mom may even receive a rose!
-Follow Bellfountain to Alpine Cut Off Road for a visit to Dragon’s Vineyard (named after the high school mascot and has attractive dragon-theme decor).
-From there, head to Monroe’s town for tastings at Broadley Vineyards.
+From there, head to Monroe’s downtown for tastings at Broadley Vineyards.
 According to the locals, excellent-tasting meals are at Long Timber Brewery (you will see some beautiful long timber seating and tables!) or Benny’s Pizza.

 While on your tasting explorations, we’d love it if you tagged #VisitCorvallis on your social media posts - and we may even share them on our social media pages.

 “Life is too short to drink bad wine!”
-So enjoy your adventures, and be sure to be nice to your designated driver or book a tour with Best Oregon Tours!
+Enjoy your adventures, and be sure to be nice to your designated driver or book a tour with Best Oregon Tours or For the Love of Scenic Wine Tours.

 Article by Stacey Newman Weldon.
 Keep up with Corvallis news, events and happenings by signing up for our email newsletter.